 Pediatric Hematology/Oncology Fellowship

 Fellows who have completed three years in general pediatrics training are eligible to participate in this training program.
 The selection process is competitive, and fellows are selected in part on the basis of their interest in developing careers in academic medicine.
 Successful completion of this three-year ACGME accredited program will lead to ABP (American Board of Pediatrics) board eligibility in Pediatric Hematology Oncology.
 The Pediatric Hematology/Oncology Fellowship Program offers participants an opportunity to be part of a unique, world-class research and care environment.
-Seattle Children’s Hospital, the University of Washington Medical Center, and Fred Hutchinson Cancer Research Center are each world leaders – among the finest research and patient care institutions in the world.
+Seattle Children’s Hospital, the University of Washington Medical Center, and Fred Hutch Cancer Center are each world leaders – among the finest research and patient care institutions in the world.
 The combination of these three results in an unbeatable training experience.
 The mission of this three-year ACGME accredited fellowship is to encourage and train the next leaders in the field of pediatric hematology/oncology.
 The fellowship program provides both clinical and research training, individualized to the goals and experiences of each trainee.
 Established in 1969, this comprehensive training program draws on a full array of faculty, programs, and resources from Seattle Children’s, the UW Medical Center and the Fred Hutch.
 The fellowship is fully funded by a training grant from the National Cancer Institute of the National Institutes of Health and from institutional sources.
 Additional institutional and several K-level institutional grants are available for continuation of support into early junior faculty years.
 For more information contact Barb Killam.

 Hematology-Oncology Training Program

-Fellows who have completed or currently enrolled in US Internal Medicine (IM) Residency Program at UW are encouraged to apply to the Hematology/Oncology Fellowship Program at the University of Washington and Fred Hutchinson Cancer Research Center.
-With our colleagues at the Seattle Cancer Care Alliance, Puget Sound Blood Center, Harborview Medical Center and VA Puget Sound Health Care System, the fellowship program at UW and Fred Hutch provides a rich and diverse educational experience at top-flight academic medical centers dedicated to advancing the art and science of medicine.
+Fellows who have completed or currently enrolled in US Internal Medicine (IM) Residency Program at UW are encouraged to apply to the Hematology/Oncology Fellowship Program at the University of Washington and Fred Hutch Cancer Center.
+With our colleagues at the Puget Sound Blood Center, Harborview Medical Center and VA Puget Sound Health Care System, the fellowship program at UW and Fred Hutch provides a rich and diverse educational experience at top-flight academic medical centers dedicated to advancing the art and science of medicine.
 Fellows in our program train in state-of-the-art facilities with distinguished faculty who perform cutting edge research to advance our knowledge of cancer and diseases of the blood and translate these discoveries to clinical care of patients.
 The mission of this ACGME accredited fellowship is to provide an environment to develop the next generation of leaders in the fields of hematology and oncology.
 By utilizing resources and mentors across multiple institutions we have developed a dynamic program individualized to the goals and experiences of each trainee.
 Our major focus is the preparation of fellows for burgeoning academic careers in basic science, translational research, clinical research and specialty areas such as global health and comparative effectiveness research.
 Clinical training is supported by participating hospitals.
 The full-time research phase of our program is funded by T32 training grants from the National Cancer Institute and National Heart Lung and Blood Institute.
 Post-fellowship funding opportunities include a variety of institutional and other private sources.
 K-12 institutional grant support is also available through the Hematology and Medical Oncology divisions.
 The Institute for Translational Health Sciences at UW offers didactic coursework, certificate and degree programs for fellows interested in careers in clinical and translational research.
 Many of these funding mechanisms can extend into early junior faculty years.
 For more information contact Lisa Anderson.

 Pulmonary & Critical Care Medicine Fellowship